Leadership, Executive & Administrative Development

 LEAD was also designed to be highly selective and specifically tailored for current leaders with proven leadership abilities and emerging leaders who have demonstrated remarkable potential.

-The classes will be held two evenings a week for 3 hours per class.
-The courses are functionally relevant to police work so lessons can be readily applied to real- world situations.
+The seminar-style classes are held two evenings per week for 3 hours per class.
+The courses are tailored to timely and relevant police supervision issues so lessons can be readily applied to real-world situations.

-Classes will be taught by tenured law enforcement professionals and TCU professors so both theory and practical applications will be learned.
+Classes are taught by tenured law enforcement professionals and TCU professors so both theory and practical applications will be learned.